Sheldon-Lloyd/Cyber.Beast/comic/max/readme.md

 Max is surprised by this as he is a reporter and one would think he would be the first to want to tell everyone.
 Spike tells him it is also a reporter job to use good judgement for what can potentaily be detraminal if the world knew about it.

-Max makes the team as a cybervator but is not allowed to fight they are only allowed refuel and some give advice to fellow cybervator between rounds
+Max makes the team as a cybervator but is not allowed to fight they are only allow him to refuel and give advice to fellow cybervator between rounds

-#### Version 1
+- Max and Jax has thier first match without Kyshumu who used to do most if not all of the heavy lifting for his team.
+This forces them to utilize thier entire team

-Max's faces off against brutally violent injuring many of their Cybervators that they maybe forced to forfeit Max volunteers to be the Center/Marksmen Jax relunactly allows him to do it.
-To everyones surprise he is able to wield a Cyber.Beast
+  Max's team faces off against a brutally violent team.
+Aarock injures Leona that they maybe forced to forfeit.

-Because of what commentators call neptunism Max is on Leona/Tomasina's team as a center. this however means they don't have a backup mainly because they rarely get injured.
+  Because of what commentators call neptonism Max is on Leona/Tomasina's team as a center. this however means they don't have a backup mainly because they rarely get injured.

-#### Version 2
-Max's team is fighting a criminal or Cybervator that has gone Berserk they are all done and out forcing Max to take arms and fight in their stead allowing Max and everyone realize that maybe anyone can be a Cybervator
+  Spike begs Max not to forfiet and tells him this is the perfect opportunity to show the world that anyone can be a Cyber.Fighter.
+Max tells him that he wont and that they will forfiet

+  Just before Max is about to anounce their forfiet Aarock tuants(spikes request) Max telling him to give and to get a life as he is not a real Cybervator and suggest that Spike would make a better Cybervator than him.
+Max  accepts his challange

+  Jax relunactly allows him to do it.
+Jax tells him to let him handle everything.

+  Max takes advantage of his position for his own desires and switches with Jax seeing this as his opportunity to fight and almost gets his self killed by aarock but still manages to everyones surprise he is able to wield a Cyber.Beast

 ### 3. Refusal Of The Call
 Episodes: 5, 6

-Kyshumu announces that he will not be entering this years tournament as he wants to give the the next generation a chance(Minia Leona and Jax)
+Jax tells Max to promise him that he will never try to fight again.
+Max refuses so Jax tells Leona to release Max.

+Kyshumu is angery at Jax and Jax tells him that Max gave him no choice

 Max is upset by Kyshumu steping down as he wanted to fullfill his dream of defeating him